Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Seiberg--Witten analysis: general case

 In $4d$ $\mathcal{N}=2$ SYM theories with various gauge algebras of general rank---either pure \cite{Argyres:1994xh,Klemm:1994qs,Danielsson:1995is,Brandhuber:1995zp} or with fundamental matter \cite{Hanany:1995na, Argyres:1995wt, Argyres:1995fw, Hanany:1995fu}---it has been shown that the special coordinates $a_i$ and $a_D^i$ on the Coulomb branch $\mathcal C$ can be derived as period integrals of a meromorphic differential $\lambda$ on certain hyperelliptic curves.
 This generalizes the original Seiberg--Witten analysis of $\mathfrak{su}(2)$ gauge theories to higher-rank gauge algebras, providing a powerful and exact, non-perturbative description of the quantum dynamics in these theories.

-Denoting $\Vec{u} = (u_1,\dots,u_r)$ the Coulomb branch operators, i.e. the gauge-invariants coordinates on $\mathcal C$: \begin{proposition} Each such $4d$ $\mathcal{N}=2$ theory corresponds to a holomorphic family $(\Sigma_{\Vec{u}})$ of Riemann surfaces parameterized by $\mathcal C$, called \emph{Seiberg--Witten curves} .
+Denoting $\Vec{u} = (u_1,\dots,u_r)$ the Coulomb branch operators, i.e. the gauge-invariant coordinates on $\mathcal C$, one has: \begin{proposition} Each such $4d$ $\mathcal{N}=2$ theory corresponds to a holomorphic family $(\Sigma_{\Vec{u}})$ of Riemann surfaces parameterized by $\mathcal C$, called \emph{Seiberg--Witten curves} .
 These surfaces are defined by a polynomial equation involving the complex variables $z\in\mathbb{CP}^1$, $x\in\mathbb{C}$, the Coulomb branch coordinates $\Vec{u}$, and the bare masses $\Vec{m}$ of the hypermultiplets, which are considered fixed parameters of the theory. \end{proposition}

 At a fixed generic point in the Coulomb branch, i.e., for a fixed generic value of $\Vec{u}$, the Riemann surface $\Sigma_{\Vec{u}}$ in $\mathbb{CP}^1_z\times\mathbb{C}_x$ is of genus $r$ with $f$ punctures.
 Additionally, $\Sigma_{\Vec{u}}$ is a ramified covering of $\mathbb{CP}^1_z$ of degree $r$.
 As $\Vec{u}$ varies, the surface may degenerate at non-generic points $\Vec{u_0}$ in the Coulomb branch, accounting for the metric singularities on $\mathcal C$.
 This simplest type of degeneration occurs when two branch points of the covering $\Sigma_{\Vec{u}}\rightarrow \mathbb{CP}^1_z$ collide.
 Such degenerations are called \emph{nodal singularities} .